ifndefdeadmau5/react-go-to-calendar/README.md

 );
 ```

-...or if you do appreciate maximum flexibility we offer you a fine-grained control about how all the calendar parts are composed.
+...or, if you do appreciate maximum flexibility, we offer you a fine-grained control over about how all the calendar parts are composed.

 ```tsx
 import {